gh0stsrc/.nvim/README.md

   - For commenting lines or blocks of code please refer to the default key-bindings for [`numToStr/Comment.nvim`](https://github.com/numToStr/Comment.nvim#-usage)

   - For navigating `folke/todo-comments.nvim` comment tags please refer to the below key bindings:
-    - `tt`    - View all Todo Comment tags using telescope
+    - `t + t`    - View all Todo Comment tags using telescope
     - `] + t` - Jump to the next `TODO` tag
     - `[ + t` - Jump to the previous `TODO` tag
     - `] + h` - Jump to the next `HACK` tag